addisonj/ff-2019-smoth-operator/pres.md

 - Batch and speed layer can be quite different, which requires broad knowledge for a team

-Note: We aren't big enough to have seperate teams do all data transformations, so it is team's responsibility with consulting Most of our teams consistent of people build REST apis and often not in JVM, so one new piece of technology can be a big ask
+Note: We aren't big enough to have separate teams do all data transformations, so it is team's responsibility with consulting Most of our teams consistent of people build REST APIs and often not in JVM, so one new piece of technology can be a big ask

 ----